The CSL editor project is getting very close to finishing now. As such, the

 other browsers) will display "text/" types rather than downloading

-“x-” is also considered bad practice these days.
+them. “x-” is also considered bad practice these days.

 application/vnd.citationstyles.style?
 Zotero is using